zachleat/zachleat.com/_posts/2007-07-10-javascript-frameworks-and-jsf.md

 ---
 title: JavaScript Frameworks and JSF
-author: Zach Leatherman
-layout: post
 Version Specific Article:
   - Specified Below
 deprecated: true
 tags: []
 ---

 You’re programming a new web application using JSF, maybe with Facelets, maybe without.
 Which client-side JavaScript framework is going to work with it’s unstandardized method of assigning ID attributes to it’s elements?
 Here is an example of a JSF file:

     <%@ taglib uri="http://java.sun.com/jsf/html" prefix="h" %>
     <%@ taglib uri="http://java.sun.com/jsf/core" prefix="f" %>